-Included in the robust spring 2016 medical education issue of the Ochsner Journal, the collection of abstracts from the 16th Annual Southern Hospital Medicine Conference exemplifies Ochsner’s commitment to publication partnerships that improve training programs and institutional quality.
+Included in the robust spring 2016 medical education issue of Ochsner Journal, the collection of abstracts from the 16th Annual Southern Hospital Medicine Conference exemplifies Ochsner’s commitment to publication partnerships that improve training programs and institutional quality.

 Clinical vignettes and quality innovations research abstracts—such as those in the 16th Annual Southern Hospital Medicine Conference collection—kick-start the academic process that ideally should culminate with publication in peer-reviewed journals.
 However, many projects presented at conferences don’t make it past the poster.